Mehdilotfi7/Mica/docs/src/problems.md

 # Supported Problem Types

-Mocha.jl is designed to detect changepoints in **model-based time series**.
-Instead of relying on statistical shifts (e.g., mean/variance), Mocha tracks **changes in the parameters** of an explicit model.
+Mica.jl is designed to detect changepoints in **model-based time series**.
+Instead of relying on statistical shifts (e.g., mean/variance), Mica tracks **changes in the parameters** of an explicit model.

 This section outlines the types of models currently supported by the package.